jint-method/jint-methodology/docs/readme.md

 ### Web Modules

 The explanation of web modules will rely on an understanding of [ES Modules](https://v8.dev/features/modules), state managers, and [node modules](https://www.npmjs.com/).
-You can think of a web module as having to key roles.
+You can think of a web module as having tow primary roles.

 First, a web module can act as a state manager.
 When two web components need to share information or need to keep their states aligned a web module should be used.
 The general concept is that web components should be built to solve one problem or do one job, and they should do that job as quickly and efficiently as possible.
 There is no need to create a single component that tracks the event listeners of several elements with one stylesheet containing all the CSS.
 Get into the mindset of splitting your code into the smallest reusable pieces just like you would if you were building an interface with [React](https://reactjs.org/) or [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/).